TVS Motor's Singapore arm invests $3.2 mn in analytics firm Predictronics

 -

-TVS Motor (Singapore) Pte Ltd, a wholly owned subsidiary, has signed definitive agreements with Predictronics Corporation, a US corporation, headquartered in Cincinnati, Ohio, the company said in a statement.

-TVS Motor Company Board Member and CEO of TVS Motor (Singapore) Rajesh Narasimhan said, "We evaluated many companies globally providing Predictive Maintenance solutions and found Predictronics' product offerings and solutions to be a clear differentiator...We are hence happy to invest in and strategically partner with Predictronics as they continue to deliver business improvements for Fortune 500 companies while leveraging them for our businesses."
+TVS Motor (Singapore), a wholly-owned subsidiary of TVS Motor Company, India, has signed definitive agreement to invest $3.2 million in US-based Predictronics Corporation.

-Predictronics' solutions combine expertise in IIoT (industrial internet of things), industrial AI, big data, machine learning, and predictive analytics to remove uncertainty from industrial operations and improve process uptime, production planning, maintenance, and product quality by providing actionable information and accurate predictions that empower clients to have a transparent, worry-free business, the statement said.
+Predictronics is an AI-driven predictive maintenance analytics solutions provider.
+The company's solutions combine expertise in Industrial Internet of Things, Industrial AI, Big Data, Machine Learning, and Predictive Analytics to remove uncertainty from industrial operations.
+Other objectives include improving the process uptime, production planning, and maintenance, by providing actionable information and accurate predictions that empower clients to have a transparent business, according to the company release.

-Predictronics Co-Founder and CEO Edzel Lapira said, "We believe TVS Motor Company is an ideal strategic investor and partner for Predictronics with the forward-looking vision, dedication, and clear business case for harnessing the power of advanced analytics technologies."

-Investment from a company like TVS is also key for a firm like Predictronics to guide, improve, and validate its technology, deployment strategy, business model and go-to market, Lapira added.
+Rajesh Narasimhan, member of the TVS Motor board and CEO of TVS Motor (Singapore), said the company has evaluated many entities globally, providing predictive maintenance solutions, and in the process has found Predictronics’ offerings and solutions to be a clear differentiator.

+Their PDX platform collects and analyses Big Data with a goal of reducing unplanned down time, increasing productivity and improving product quality.

 RECOMMENDED FOR YOU